lgcarriedo/infiniteJest/infiniteJestNotes.md

 Can I write in the text file and make it a variable right away?

+#Order on how created the project

+1. I first started messing with a small sample file, that I could manage a bit easier.
+2. I then started looking into how to do simple tasks like splitting into more digestible sections using the split() method.
+3. In order to understand the output of the splitting I was doing I brushed up on understanding Python data stuctures, using the [best written guide to any programing I had ever seen](http://pymbook.readthedocs.org/en/latest/datastructure.html#matrixmul-py).
+4. I wanted to count something super simple, like words, so I wrote a little program that asks for the word, then prints the number of occurances of that word.
+This also goes along with one of my long term goals of being able to count all the character/terms and there location relative to book.

+There are several reasons why splitting using ```wordSplit = sampleRead.split()``` doesn't work.
+Since it is cutting on the space all the symbols are present.

+5. Do I even need to split into list to get occurances?
+It might be easier to leave as string, remove symbols, and use the find feature.

+###TODOD NEXT

+- **Remove Symbols**I have to really explore how the count() method works.
+Also explore find().
+Maybe use the regex to find everything but symbols

+    [^A-Za-z0-9]+

+and remove

+    re.sub('[^A-Za-z0-9]+', '', mystring)

+**Get list of Characters**

 ##Programing concepts

 Here you are reading one line at a time.
 Could come in handy if you specify when to stop.